pipe-cd/pipecd/docs/content/en/docs/contributor-guide/architectual-overview.md

 Control Plane contains the following components:
 - `api`: A service to provide api for external service like web and hook requests.
+- `web`: A service for serving static files for web.
 - `cache`: A redis cache service for caching internal data.
-- `web`: A service for serving static files for web.
+- `datastore`: Data storage for storing deployment, application data.
+This can be a fully-managed service such as `Firestore`, `DynamoDB`... or a self-managed such as `MongoDB`.
+- `filestore`: File storage for storing logs, application states.
+This can a fully-managed service such as `GCS`, `S3`... or a self-managed service such as `Minio`.